If you’ve had any exposure to continuous improvement thinking you’ll probably be familiar with the Fishbone Diagram.

 One of the strengths of the Fishbone Diagram is its problem-solving focus but this could become a weakness when trying to surface creative ideas.
 The effort converges on the problem rather than attempting to push thinking beyond to the ultimate effects.
 The use of prescriptive categories can also constrain thinking and linkages.

-A ‘desired–result’ or ‘reverse’ variant of the Fishbone Diagram, annotated with positive ‘solution effects’ has more in common the causal belief mapping we use at Measureology.
+A ‘desired–result’ or ‘reverse’ variant of the Fishbone Diagram, annotated with positive ‘solution effects’ has more in common with the causal models we use at Measureology.